Internet in Estonia: Internet surveillance and filtering

 Estonia was rated as "Free" in the 2009, 2011 to 2015 Freedom on the Net reports from Freedom House with overall scores of 13, 10, 10, 9, 8 and 7 (top 2 in the world in 2015) on a scale where 0 is best and 100 is worst.
 Estonia has not been individually classified by the OpenNet Initiative (ONI), but is included in the ONI's regional overview for the Commonwealth of Independent States.

 Freedom of speech and freedom of expression are protected by Estonia's constitution and by the country's obligations as an EU member state.
 Anonymity is unrestricted, and there have been extensive public discussions on anonymity and the respectful use of the Internet.
 Work is underway to bring Estonian law into compliance with the European Council Framework on "combating certain forms and expressions of racism and xenophobia by means of criminal law".

 Restrictions on Internet content and communications in Estonia are among the lightest in the world.
 ISPs and other communications companies are required to register with the Estonian Technical Surveillance Authority (ETSA), a branch of the Ministry of Economic Affairs and Communications, though there is no registration fee.
 Electronic communications companies are required to preserve traffic and location data for one year, as defined by the EU Data Retention Directive.
 They may only provide this data to surveillance agencies or security authorities when presented with a court order.
 A 2008 court case made web service providers responsible for reader comments, but that ruling is being appealed at the European Court of Human Rights.
 There have been instances of content removal involving civil court orders to remove inappropriate or off-topic reader comments from online news, discussion forums, and other sites.
 In 2012, over 80,000 videos were removed from YouTube and other streaming services for possible copyright infringement.
 The Personal Data Protection Act (PDPA) restricts the collection and public dissemination of an individual's personal data.
 No personal information that is considered sensitive—such as political opinions, religious or philosophical beliefs, ethnic or racial origin, sexual behavior, health, or criminal convictions—can be processed without the consent of the individual.

 Prior to the blocking of remote gambling sites in 2010 the Internet in Estonia was free of censorship.
 Early in 2010 Estonia started DNS filtering of remote gambling sites that violate the renewed Gambling Act (2008).
 The Gambling Act requires that servers for legal remote gambling must be physically located in Estonia.
 In March 2010 the Tax and Customs Board had compiled a blocking list containing 175 sites which ISPs are to enforce.
 As of September 2013 the list had grown to include over 800 sites.

+Web browsers

+As of 2024, most used web browsers according to Statcounter were:

+As of 2024, most used web browsers according to Cloudflare were: